Brianwhitlow/xml-tokenizer/README.md

 any readily available no-heap XML parsers/tokenizers, so I decided to make my own.
 First time making something like this, so any suggestions to improve it would be great, but I don't expect this to become anything serious, especially since zig hasn't even reached 1.0 yet.
-It isn't quite finished yet, since it still can't tokenize CDATA sections, or any of the DOCTYPE markup sections, but can eat through anything else.
+I still have yet to implement tokenizing for DTDs, but it can eat through anything else.